goemote/PRECOG-HEALTH-Website/content/_index.md

 ## Product Summary

-A software that provides a real-time <b>dashboard,daily prioritized worklists, quality alerts and notifications</b> to physicians, CDI, HIM and quality and safety directors.
+A software that provides a real-time <b>dashboard, daily prioritized worklists, quality alerts and notifications</b> to physicians, CDI, HIM and quality and safety directors.

 ## Why PRECOG HEALTH?